 Chimney stacks

 Repair category 2

-Notes There is open pointing and cracked cement work.
-There is erosion to sandstone and pointing.
-There is vegetation growth.
-There is staining to the stack in the roof space.
-A Contractor will be able to advise on any necessary repairs.
+Notes There is loose/missing cement work.
+There is cement pointing.
+A plumbing contractor will be able to advise on any necessary remedial works.

 Roofing including roof space

 Repair category 2

 Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-There is a hidden valley and a flat section of roofing which requires regular maintenance and monitoring.
-As it can fail at any point without notice.
+There is a hidden valley which will require regular maintenance and monitoring as it can fail at any point without notice.
+There are rusted ridge clips.
 There is evidence of wood boring insect infestation.
 Please see comments under Dampness, Rot & Infestation.
-There is staining to affected timbers.